sigmod/sqlpp/document.md

 ### <a id="Expressing_joins_using_unnests">Expressing joins using unnests
 The next example shows a query that joins two tables, FacebookUsers and FacebookMessages, returning user/message pairs.
 The results contain one record per pair, with result records containing the user's name and an entire message.
 The query can be seen as "for each Facebook user, unnest the entire `FacebookMessages` collection and then filters the output with condition `message.`\``author-id`\``= user.id`".
 Though the semantics sound like a nested loop join, the underlying AsterixDB query processor will generate a query plan using hash join to evaluate the query since the filtering condition is based on equality of fields from `FacebookUsers` and `FacebookMessages`.

+> TW: If this is the SQL++ description, we should probably not discuss the underlying
+> AsterixDB query processor ...

 #### Example

     SELECT user.name uname, message.message message